sandervanvugt/van-vugt-kubernetes/sander-cka-daemonset/intro.md

 Welcome!

-CKA: Creating a Manifest to run a DaemonSet
+Certified Kubernetes - CKA: Creating a Manifest to run a DaemonSet

 Look at my [cool website](https://www.sandervanvugt.com).